Advice page for our buyers, please read all of it .

 Collection and FOOD.

-If going to the airport or collecting from a road trip just take some water and maybe a little food, and an old towel, do not let a pup loose unless on a collar and lead, a very small collar and light lead is all you will need, if you do not take these do NOT let pup loose.
+If going to meet a Dogmover or to the airport take some water and maybe a little food, and an old towel, do not let a pup loose unless on a collar and lead, a very small collar and light lead is all you will need, if you do not take these do NOT let pup loose.